What Is ISO 13485 Certification?

 Simplifies regulatory inspections

-Many regulators view ISO 13485 certification as evidence of a mature quality system.
+Regulators often view ISO 13485 certification as evidence of a mature and structured quality system.

 How Long Does ISO 13485 Certification Take?